andyjm3/Awesome-Riemannian-Optimization/README.md

-# Riemannian Optimization and its Applications
+# A Handbook on Riemannian Optimization
-This repo contains papers, books, tutorials and resources on Riemannian optimization and its applications.
+This repo contains papers, books, tutorials and resources on Riemannian optimization.

 ### Contents